robotastic/trunk-recorder/README.md

 You will have to add an additional column that adds a priority for each talkgroup.
 You need that number of recorders available to record a call at that priority.
 So, 1 is the highest, you would need 2 recorders available to record a priority 2, 3 record for a priority 3 and so on.

+The Trunk Record program really only uses the priority information and the Dec Talkgroup ID.
+The Website uses the same file though to help display information about each talkgroup.

 Here are the column headers and some sample data:

 | DEC |	HEX |	Mode |	Alpha Tag	| Description	| Tag |	Group | Priority |